-- You must apply to us for approval of detailed drawings at 1:10 with full size sections of key details, of the following parts of the development: - (1) The rooftop plant supporting structure and screening.

-You must not start any work on these parts of the development until we have approved what you have sent us.
+- You must apply to us for approval of detailed drawings at 1:10 with full size sections of key details, of the following parts of the development: (1) The reaction plant supporting structure and expension - (1) The rooftop plant supporting structure and screening. - You must not start any work on these parts of the development until we have approved what you have sent us.
 You must then carry out the work according to these detailed drawings.